Abhi-shek26/Academic_api_Dashboard/README.md

 ## Contribution

 Feel free to fork this repository, make improvements, and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the ISC License - see the `LICENSE` file for details (if one is created).